-No. Description of land Land use Special Provisions 4 No. 7 & 11 (Lots 50 & 35) Station Street.
-Residential; office; shop and other purposes as Development (including changes of use) applications shall generally comply with the Building Design Control Diagrams located in Schedule 16. permissible in the Town Centre zone.
-State Planning Policy 7.3 Residential Design Codes Volume Apartments shall apply to the residential component of any redevelopment in accordance with the R-ACO coding, except for Parts 2.2, 2.3, 2.4 and 2.5.
-3. No residential uses are permitted on the ground floor.
-4 A Local Development Plan shall be prepared for the relevant lots prior to redevelopment in accordance with Schedule 2, Part 6 of the Deemed Provisions.
+No. Description of land Land use Sp pecial Provisions No. 7 and 11 (Lots 50 and 35) Station Street.
+Residential; office; shop and other purposes as 1.
+Development (including changes of use) applications shall generally comply with the Building Design Control Diagrams located in Schedule 16. • permissible in the Town Centre zone.
+2. State Planning Policy 7.3 Residential Design Codes Volume 2 - Apartments shall apply to the residential component of any redevelopment in accordance with the R-ACO coding, except for Parts 2.2, 2.3, 2.4 and 2.5.
+4. A Local Do No residential uses are permitted on the ground floor.
+A Local Development Plan shall be prepared for the relevant lots prior to redevelopment in accordance with Schedule 2, Part 6 of the Deemed Provisions.

-d) Introducing a new Schedule 16 titled 'Building Control Diagrams for No. 7 & 11 (Lots 50 & 35) Station Street' [Schedule 12] that includes the following building diagrams.
+4. Introducing a new Schedule 16 titled 'Building Control Diagrams for No. 7 and 11 (Lots 50 and 35) Station Street' that includes the following building control diagrams.